justinmeiners/justinmeiners.github.io/thinking-styles/README.md

 They feel the computer is doing impossible or magical things outside their control.
 Perhaps it's uncomfortable or unintuitive for them to question their understanding when it's already shaky.

-However, this skill of "turning off" your judgment and only observing gets you almost nowhere in math.
+However, this skill of "turning off" your judgment and observing gets you almost nowhere in math.
 Proving a theorem is all about building up new information from facts you know.
 You have to look at it a conceptual object and assert with confidence, "This fits into X category.
 I know X category has this property.
 Therefore... ".
 It's an active thinking process that takes constant energy and work.